Skip to Main Content

 Protection against tuition inflation

 The primary purpose of a prepaid tuition plan is to avoid tuition inflation.
-According to a report by the Manhattan Institute, the average net cost of a four-year public college has grown 81 percent beyond inflation over the last decade.
+According to a report by the Manhattan Institute, the average net cost of a four-year public college grew 81 percent beyond inflation through the 2010s.
+Tuition inflation is at about 8 percent per year.
 What’s more, those increases weren’t matched by scholarships and other forms of financial aid.

 High contribution limits

-One of the drawbacks of alternatives to 529 plans are that they limit your ability to save each year.
-As of 2023, for instance, you can save only $2,000 per student per year with a Coverdell education savings account (ESA).
-With a prepaid tuition plan, however, you can pay enough to purchase all of the credits you need.
+One of the drawbacks of 529 plan alternatives is that they limit your ability to save each year.
+As of 2025, for instance, you can save only $2,000 per student per year with a Coverdell education savings account (ESA).
+With a prepaid tuition plan, however, you can pay enough to purchase all the credits you need.

 Tax benefits